Fats & Oils

 Pantry

-Store in a cool, dark place away from direct sunlight and heat.
-Keep bottle tightly sealed to prevent oxidation and rancidity.
+Store in a cool, dark place away from direct heat and light.
+Keep tightly sealed after opening to prevent oxidation and rancidity.

 Refrigerator

-Not necessary, but can extend shelf life for some oils
+Not necessary for safety, can extend quality for some oils

-Some oils (e.g., olive oil) may become cloudy or solidify in the refrigerator; this is normal and will clear at room temperature.
-It does not affect safety or quality.
+Some oils (e.g., olive oil, coconut oil) may become cloudy or solidify in the refrigerator.
+This does not affect safety or quality and they will return to liquid at room temperature.
+Not all oils benefit from refrigeration.

 Freezer